- Professor Christina Boswell

 (2008) with Dan Hough “Politicising Migration: Opportunity or Liability for the Centre-Right in Germany”, Journal of European Public Policy, 15:3, 331-347.

 (2007) “Migration Control in Europe after 9/11: Explaining the Absence of Securitization” Journal of Common Market Studies, 45:3, 589-610.

 (2007) “Theories of Migration Policy: Is There a Third Way?”
 International Migration Review, 41:1, 75-100.

-For a full list of previous publications, click here.
+For a full list of publications, including chapters and pre-2007 articles, please click here.

 Christina is interested in supervising PhD research in three main areas: (1) immigration, asylum and integration policy (2) the uses of research in politics and policymaking, and (3) organizational sociology and systems theoretic approaches to public policy.

 If you are interested in being supervised by Christina Boswell, please see the links below for more information: